bobobo-git/SFZ-Viola-Da-Gamba/README.md

 ---

-gut-fretted underhanded bowed instruments (more than 4 strings), (a *detuned* cello with frets and more strings)
+gut-fretted underhand bowed instruments (more than 4 strings), (a *detuned* cello with frets and more strings)

 came up from mid to late 15th century and were most popular in the Renaissance and Baroque periods.
 [here](https://en.wikipedia.org/wiki/Viol) you'll find more info